The 4 Vitamins and Minerals to Improve Your Diabetes

 Vitamin A, or retinol, along with copper, is the missing piece in restoring a healthy iron recycling system.
 Vitamin A deficiency alters iron status leading to an iron overload in tissues (sound familiar?).
 Vitamin A is a crucial factor in the production of the enzyme ceruloplasmin, which is responsible for mobilizing iron stored in tissues.

 Most educators in the nutrition space will tell you that many things are fortified with Vitamin A (as vitamin A palmitate).
 However, vitamin A palmitate is poorly absorbed.
 As is beta-carotene, which is the plant compound from which vitamin A is derived.
-The more beta carotene you eat, the less efficient the conversion to vitamin A. Thus, plant sources are an unreliable source.
+The more beta carotene you eat, the less efficient the conversion to vitamin A. Thus, in states of extreme deficiency plant sources are an unreliable source.

 Animal products like cod and beef, specifically the liver, are incredibly rich in retinol.
 Cod liver oil and/or beef liver capsules are excellent supplements for increasing your vitamin A intake.